se-edu/addressbook-level4/docs/UserGuide.md

 #### Saving the data
 Address book data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

-#### Changing the save location
-Address book data are saved in a file called `addressbook.txt` in the project root folder.
-You can change the location by specifying the file path as a program argument.<br>

-> The file name must end in `.txt` for it to be acceptable to the program.

 ## FAQ